 Crown Court, Fraud Solicitors, Magistrates’ Court, Motoring Solicitors, Police Station, Youth Court, Crime and Investigation, Corporate Crime, Licensing, Education, Regulation & Professional Discipline

 Julian is a Solicitor and Partner of the firm, based at our Oxford office.

 He is recognised nationally as a specialist in serious and complex crime.
 His reputation is such that he is regularly instructed in cases of this nature throughout the country.
 He, alongside his colleague, Stuart Matthews, is ranked by the Legal 500 as being one of a handful of leading individuals specialising in crime in the South East.

 He has a wealth of experience in dealing with murder, large scale drugs conspiracies and serious sexual offending.

-Much of Julian’s recent practice however revolves around white collar crime and the defence of directors and business professionals facing prosecution by HMRC, the SFO and the FCA, where his ability to identify the relevant issues in these technical and complicated cases, is invaluable.
-He regularly defends clients who have been prosecuted for multi-million pound frauds and is currently retained to provide advice in an ongoing investigation into bribery act offences, a multi-jurisdictional “Ponzi scheme” fraud to the value of £80 million and a tax planning fraud to the value of £132 million, a diversion fraud to the value of £37.5 million and an international money laundering ring to the value of £25 million.
+Julian’s practice also revolves around white collar crime and the defence of directors and business professionals facing prosecution by HMRC, the SFO and the FCA, where his ability to identify the relevant issues in these technical and complicated cases, is invaluable.
+He regularly defends clients who have been prosecuted for multi-million pound frauds and is currently instructed in a multi-jurisdictional “Ponzi scheme” fraud to the value of £80 million, a tax planning fraud to the value of £132 million, a diversion fraud to the value of £37.5 million and an international money laundering ring to the value of £25 million.

 Julian is commercially astute having previously worked for a leading multi-national corporate law firm based in the City of London.
 His focused and shrewd tactical approach means that he is frequently engaged by corporate clients to provide them with advice in respect of a wide range of issues; from allegations of large scale trademark infringement investigated by PIPCU and offences under the General Product Safety Regulations 2005, to offences investigated by the Medicines and Healthcare Products Regulatory Agency.